 Save the Children and SC Johnson are Helping Students Return to School Prepared to Engage and Learn

-For the second year in a row, we’re supporting Save the Children as a presenting sponsor of their 20-city bus tour across America.
+That is why we are supporting Save the Children as a presenting sponsor of their 10-city bus tour across America.
 As part of the 100 Days of Reading campaign, the tour features educational games and activities at each stop to promote family engagement, learning and fun.
-On the eco-friendly bus are backpacks with school supplies, educational materials, food, and personal care products which will be hand-delivered to 25,000 students throughout the tour.
+On the bus are rucksacks with school supplies, educational materials, food and personal care products – including Babyganics hand sanitiser and sunscreen – which will be hand-delivered to students.

-These types of programs are critically important because on average, one out of every six children who isn't reading proficiently by third grade will not graduate high school.
+These types of programmes are critically important because on average, one out of every six children who is not reading proficiently by third year will not graduate secondary school.
 A love of learning and reading are skills needed for future personal and professional growth.

-The company is also sponsoring the Comb the Beach game, which teaches about the importance of recycling plastic waste.
-Students have the opportunity to dig through a large sandbox representing the beach, collect plastic waste and turn the collected plastic into art to take home and display.
+The company is also sponsoring the Greatest Catch game, which teaches about the importance of recycling plastic waste.
+Through a carnival-like fishing game, students will catch plastic bottles out of a pool of water and turn the collected plastic into art to take home.

 In addition, the tour is powered by an eco-friendly, clean fuel bus, which will help to reduce energy needs.